 \section{The theorem of Bonnet}

 The curvature, $c(s)$, and the torsion, $\vartheta(s)$, are the only differential parameters that completely describe a curve.
-In other words: given two functions $c(s)$ and $\vartheta(s)$, then a curve exists with such a curvature and torsion (to remark that there are no conditions bounding these parameters).
-This is proved by the \begin{teo}(Bonnet's theorem): given two scalar functions $c(s)\in$C$^1$ and $\vartheta(s)\in$C$^0$, it always exists and is unique a curve $\bg\in$C$^3$ whose curvilinear abscissa is $s$, curvature $c(s)$ and torsion $\vartheta(s)$. \begin{proof} Let \bes \mathbf{e}=\left( \right) \ees the column vector whose elements are the vectors of the Frenet-Serret basis.
+In other words, given two functions $c(s)$ and $\vartheta(s)$, then a curve exists with such a curvature and torsion (we remark that there are no conditions bounding these parameters).
+This is proved in the following \begin{teo}{\bf(Bonnet's theorem).} Given two scalar functions $c(s)\in$C$^1$ and $\vartheta(s)\in$C$^0$, there always exists a unique curve $\bg\in$C$^3$ whose curvilinear abscissa is $s$, curvature $c(s)$ and torsion $\vartheta(s)$. \begin{proof} Let \bes \mathbf{e}=\left( \right) \ees be the column vector whose elements are the vectors of the Frenet-Serret basis.
 Then \be \frac{d\mathbf{e}(s)}{ds}=\mathbf{C}(s)\mathbf{e}(s) \ee with \bes \mathbf{C}(s)=\left[ \right] \ees the matrix of Cartan.
 Adding the initial condition \bes \mathbf{e}(0)=\left( \right) \ees we have a Cauchy problem for the basis $\mathbf{e}(0)$.
-As known, such a problem admits a unique solution, i.e. we can associate to $c(s)$ and $\vartheta(s)$ a family of bases $\mathbf{e}(s)$ (that are orthonormal, because if one of them were not so, the Cartan's matrix should not be skew).
+As known, such a problem admits a unique solution, i.e. we can associate to $c(s)$ and $\vartheta(s)$ a family of bases $\mathbf{e}(s)$ (that are orthonormal because if one of them were not so, the Cartan's matrix should not be skew).
 Call $\btau(s)$ the first vector of the basis $\mathbf{e}(s)$ and define the function \bes p(s):=p_0+\int_0^s\btau(s^*)ds^*; \ees $p(s)$ is the curve looked for (it depends upon an arbitrary point $p_0$, i.e. upon an inessential rigid displacement).
-In fact, because $|\btau|=1$, then $s$ is the curvilinear abscissa of the curve.
+In fact, because $|\btau|=1$, $s$ is the curvilinear abscissa of the curve.
 Then, it is sufficient to write the Frenet-Serret equations identifying them with the system (\ref{eq:bonnet1}). \end{proof} \end{teo}